 Being eco-friendly is an ongoing initiative at Pentillie, whether it’s making major changes to the running of the Castle, by installing our own bio-mass boiler, and our new electric car charging podPOINT, or simple but effective actions such as using low energy light bulbs and retaining heat by drawing the curtains and shutting the shutters!
-We are also proud to be a member of the Green Tourism Business Scheme.
-We were recently awarded Silver for our green efforts.
+We are also proud to be a member of the Green Tourism Business Scheme, and our award has recently been up-graded to Gold in light of our efforts – we are still awaiting our new logo.

 We are offering a 10% discount off published rates for B&B guests who arrive by bus, boat, bicycle or electric car to Pentillie Castle.
 Just let us know how you’ll be travelling when booking!